ysdn2019/Graduates-List/graduates/asifa-minhas.md

 ---
 path: /work/Makeup-Speaks
 graduate: Asifa Minhas
-mainimg: /assets/work/mihas_asifa_project1_web_main.jpg
+cover: /assets/work/mihas_asifa_project1_web_main.jpg
-thumbnailimg: /assets/work/mihas_asifa_project1_web_thumbnail.jpg
+thumbnail: /assets/work/mihas_asifa_project1_web_thumbnail.jpg
 title: Makeup Speaks
 groupmembers:
-fields: Communication, Editorial, Print
+category: Communication, Editorial, Print
 mediumdimensions:
 description: A magazine that recreates the value of makeup as a form of self-expression, characterization and role-play.
 The magazine offers a different de-sexualized approach to the idea of makeup and beauty cosmetics.
 By focusing on a single aspect of fashion, Makeup Speaks aims to produce a unique piece of work.
 digitallink: